-The powers and functions delegated by the Trust Board to an Academy Admission panel are as set out and detailed below:
+The powers and functions delegated by the Trust board to an academy admission panel are as set out and detailed below.

-- To review and approve/decline the admittance of in-year applications to the academy as advised by a Senior Leader at the academy - To approve the application of over-subscription criterion in each Autumn Term for applications to the following Year 7 (secondary) and Reception (primary) cohort.

-To review and adhere to the Academy Admission Policy and advise the Trust Board if any changes are to be proposed or consulted upon
+- To review and approve/decline the admittance of in-year applications to the academy as advised by a senior leader at the academy. - To approve the application of over-subscription criterion in each autumn term for applications to the following year 7 (secondary) and reception (primary) cohort. - To review and adhere to the Trust admission policy and the academy appendix to the Trust policy and advise the Trust board if any changes are proposed.